• Skip to primary navigation

 • Form cookie dough into 1” balls; arrange on cookie sheet covered in parchment paper or a silicon baking sheet.

-• Cool for a few minutes, then dredge cookies in remaining powdered sugar; let cool, then dredge once again.
+• Dredge cookies in remaining powdered sugar; let cool; dredge one more time.

 Notes

-Gather the dough by hand if needed to form a ball, after mixing.
+Dough will be crumbly so you may need to gather the dough by hand to form a ball, after mixing.

 Nutrition Facts